0dm/moveto/README.md

 # moveto for powercord

-move to discord voicechannel id with a command
+move to / join discord voicechannel id with a command

-you must currently be in a channel to move to another

 # usage:
 .moveto 123456789012345678